syncfusion-content/maui-docs/MAUI/TabView/Swiping.md

 # Swiping in .NET MAUI Tab View (SfTabView)

-The `EnableSwiping` property of `SfTabView` is used to navigate between tab contents using swiping.
-The default value of `EnableSwiping` is `true.`
+The `EnableSwiping` property of `SfTabView` allows users to switch between tab contents by swiping.
+By default, the `EnableSwiping` property is set to `true.`

 {% tabs %}